1Password/onepassword-sdk-python/src/release/README.md

 ```
 Follow the scripts instructions and the release has now been prepped.

 Step 3.
-Ensure that the correct files have been updated - i.e. version/build files, changelog has been added to this folder and has the correct file name and content.
+Ensure that the correct files have been updated - i.e. version/build files, release-notes has been updated.
 Suggest doing a `git diff` to see the changes.

 Step 4.
 Ensure your GITHUB_TOKEN environment variable is set as this will allow you to create the tags/release and push it.